VytskaLT/VytskaLT/README.md

 - 👋 Hi, I’m @VytskaLT
-- 👀 I’m interested in Minecraft (1.8.8) plugin development
+- 👀 I’m interested in Minecraft plugin development, and networking
 - 📫 I have a Discord: vytskalt#0150
+- Currently learning the Rust language

 <!---
 VytskaLT/VytskaLT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.